dwhall/HeyMac/README.md

 the physical layer SHOULD have a CRC or the network layer SHOULD have a message authentication code.

-The following diagram shows the HeyMace frame fields and their order.
+The following diagram shows the HeyMac frame fields and their order.

 ```
         +----+----+----+----+----+----+----+----+